JuansesDev/mysql-helper/readme.md

 ## Description

 The MySQL Helper Tool is a command-line utility for managing MySQL databases.
-It provides options to create new databases and tables, use existing databases and tables, and add fields to tables.
-Users can interact with the tool in either Spanish or English.
+It provides options to create new databases and tables, use existing databases and tables, add fields to tables, and now also supports editing and deleting fields.
+Users can interact with the tool in Spanish, English, or French.

 ## Requirements